 And What About My Broken-Hearted Girl?
 What Can We Do For Her?

-- Listen carefully when kids tell you of their experiences.
+1. Listen carefully when kids tell you of their experiences.
 Let them know that you recognise their pain and that you are always open to listening.
 Try not to overreact, it won’t help and it sends the message that the situation is even worse than it is.
 Allow the child to sit with you and their feeling but don’t let them dwell, otherwise, it can be overwhelming.
 Get them into their safe routines and the happy rituals of your family.
-(Learn more here)
+(Learn more here about how to respond to your child’s friendship issues)

-- Offer her/him a safe place at recess and lunch.
-Libraries are a life saver.
+5. Offer her/him a safe place at recess and lunch.
+Libraries are a lifesaver.
 They offer kids safety and something to do.
 They also offer kids wonderful, amazing books.
 Books allow kids to travel into different worlds and lives.
 They tell kids, “You are not alone.
 Other people feel this way too”.

 Why not follow Linda’s blog?
 You’ll receive useful information to help support your kids as they navigate their school years.